-If you’re Australian and looking to book train tickets for a jaunt through Europe, there’s a good chance you’ll wind up redirected to more expensive booking sites like Rail Europe (formerly Rail Plus).
+If you’re Australian and looking to book train tickets for a jaunt through Europe, there’s a good chance you’ll wind up redirected to a few weird and expensive booking sites for trains that are not necessarily the cheapest options.

-Australians who’ve done pan-Europe trips tell us that they also have issues with tickets being mailed and not arriving in time for their travel; this is unnecessary as our recommended site below does not ever mail tickets.
+Australians who’ve done pan-Europe trips tell us that they also have issues with tickets being mailed and not arriving in time for their travel; this is unnecessary as our recommended site below does not ever mail tickets but rather use e-tickets.

 At this time we’re recommending for Aussies the same tools that we have been suggesting for Europeans themselves for train bookings — sites that avoid a lot of payment headaches and often offer smarter train routes.